wakeflow/how-we-do/docs/event_tracking.md

 - Application Submitted
 - Account Created

-The names of events are always given in Title Case, e.g. `User Signed Up`, rather than snake_case e.g. `user_signed_up` or any other case.
+The names of events are always given in Title Case, e.g. `User Signed Up`, rather than snake_case or any other case.

 ## List of identify calls and their properties
 ```